Leave and Public Holidays

 - Parliamentary Committee meetings.

-- Claims for Excess (Canberra) Travel Leave must be received by the Department within six months after the travel has been completed or the additional leave will not be provided.
-Form 41 – Travelling Allowance Claim – When Applying for Additional Annual Leave Credit is available on the Ministerial and Parliamentary Services website and allows the additional annual leave credit to be claimed at the same time as Travelling Allowance.
+- Claims for Excess (Canberra) travel leave must be received by the Department within six months after the travel has been completed or the additional leave will not be provided.
+Form 41 – Additional Annual Leave Credit is available on the Ministerial and Parliamentary Services website.

 - For full-time employees, a credit of three weeks is available from the date of commencement of employment and a further three weeks accrues on completion of each further 12 months of eligible service.
 Part-time employees are entitled to a pro rata accrual of personal leave in the same manner.